LyricTian/LyricTian/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning C & Python & Golang.
+- 🌱 I’m currently learning C++ & Python & Golang.
+- 😄 Pronouns: Stay hungry,stay foolish.

 <!--